BorgwardtLab/polygraph-benchmark/README.md

 No manual compilation of ORCA is required.
 For details on interaction with `graph_tool`, see the more detailed installation instructions in the docs.

+If you'd like to use SBM graph dataset validation with graph tools, use a mamba or pixi environment.
+More information is available in the documentation.

 ## Tutorial

 Our [demo script](polygraph_demo.py) showcases some features of our library in action.